 The Visitor Center is a Net Zero, LEED-Certified ecological building with its own solar carport for electricity generation, electric vehicle charging stations, even solar-powered parking pass machines.
 The Center includes a Thoreau Society Shop selling souvenirs.
 More…

 Getting to Walden Pond

 If you’re driving or bicycling, from Monument Square in Concord Center, follow Main Street south and turn left onto Walden Street at the first intersection (map).
-Follow Walden Street (Route 126) for two miles (3 km), cross a major highway (MA Route 2), and look for the Walden Pond State Reservation parking lot entrance on the left a short distance farther along.
+Follow Walden Street (MA Route 126) for two miles (3 km), cross a major highway (MA Route 2), and look for the Walden Pond State Reservation parking lot entrance on the left (east) side a short distance farther along.
 The pond is on your right, on the opposite side of the road from the parking lot.
 There’s a per-car fee for parking (see below).

 If you come to Concord by train from Boston, you will actually pass right by Walden Pond: look for it on the right side of the train after passing the Lincoln station, and a few minutes before arriving at the Concord Center station.

 Walden Pond State Reservation‘s parking lots—the only legal parking available within a mile of the pond—costs $8 per car for Massachusetts residents (by license plate), $30 per carload for others, in summer.
 Buy your parking pass from machines near the parking lots.
 Hours of operation change with the seasons, but it generally opens at or soon after dawn, and closes around sunset.

 When the lots are full, the pond has reached its full visitor capacity, the parking lots are closed, cars are turned away, and no drop-off or walk-in visitors are allowed.
 This is to guard against pollution of the pond by the throng of visitors.
 (As it is, the chemistry of the pond’s water is already being changed by the presence of so many human bodies in it.)